hmxmilohax/rb3-pc/readme.md

 * ![A green square with a dashed outline.](images/cust/smallgreen.png "Green Square") **REQUIRED**:
 	* **Enable "Write Color Buffers"** - Characters will have severe graphical bugs without this.
 * ![A blue square with a dotted outline.](images/cust/smallblue.png "Blue Square") **Tweak depending on graphics card**:
 	* **Enable "VSync"** - Reduces screen tearing and may lead to a more stable framerate.
-Slightly increases input latency.
+Slightly increases input latency. **Do not enable this with frame limiter**.
 	* **Change "Frame Limit"**
-		* Set it to "Off" to use higher VBlank Frequencies (which may introduce jitter).
+		* Set it to "Off" to use higher VBlank Frequencies (which may introduce jitter). **Use this setting if using VSync.**
 		* Set it to 60 if you want a locked 60 FPS framerate (redundant with 60 Hz Vblank).
 		* Auto will use default RPCS3 settings.
 		* It is suggested to use your graphics driver's settings or software like MSI Afterburner to cap your framerate instead.